sauravraghuvanshi/azure-docs-powershell/Az/Az.OperationalInsights/New-AzOperationalInsightsWorkspace.md

 ```

 ### -Sku
-Specifies the service tier of the workspace.
-For more information regarding which value to use please check https://docs.microsoft.com/azure/azure-monitor/platform/manage-cost-storage#legacy-pricing-tiers.
+The service tier of the workspace.
-Valid values are:
-- free
-- pergb2018
-- pernode
-- premium
-- standalone
-- standard

 ```yaml
 Type: System.String